mesosphere/marathon/tools/elk/README.md

 ## Clearing data

-You can purge the logs from ElasticSearch using this command:
+You can purge the data loaded via logstash from ElasticSearch using this command (ElasticSearch must be running):

 `bin/clear-indices.sh`